orientechnologies/orientdb-docs/ETL-Introduction.md

 - one [configuration file](Configuration-File.md) in [JSON](http://en.wikipedia.org/wiki/JSON) format
 - one [Extractor](Extractor.md) is allowed to extract data from a source
 - one [Loader](Loader.md) is allowed to load data to a destination
-- multiple [Transformers](Transformer.md) that transform data in pipeline.
-They receive something in input, do something, return something as output that will be processed as input by the next component
+- multiple [Transformers](Transformer.md) that transform data in a pipeline.
+They receive something as input, do something, then return something as output that will be processed as input by the next component

 ## How ETL works
 ```
 EXTRACTOR => TRANSFORMERS[] => LOADER
 ```
-Example of a process that extract from a CSV file, apply some change, lookup if the record has already been created and then store the record as document against OrientDB database:
+An example of a process that extracts from a CSV file, applies some change, does a lookup to see if the record has already been created, and then stores the record as a document against OrientDB database:

 ```
 +-----------+-----------------------+-----------+